Azure-Samples/azure-sql-db-session-recommender/README.md

 #### Deploy Static Web App and Azure Function

-Create a new `azuredeploy.parameter.json` file using the `azuredeploy.parameter.json.sample` file as a template.

-Replace the placeholders values in the newly created file with the correct values for your environment.
+Replace the placeholders values in the `azuredeploy.parameters.json` file with the correct values for your environment.
 Follow the documentation here: [Managing your personal access tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) to get the GitHub token needed to deploy the Static Web App.
 Make sure the token created is a "classic" token that has access to the following scopes: **repo, workflow, write:packages**

-Then run the following command to deploy the database to Azure.
+Then run the following command to create the resources in Azure.

 ```bash
 az deployment group create --resource-group <your-resource-group-name> --template-file main.bicep --parameters azuredeploy.parameters.json
 ```

+The deployment process will create
+- Static Web App
+- Function
+- Storage Account
+- Application Insight

+The deployment process will also automatically deploy the code of the referenced repository intpo the created Static Web App.

 #### Configure the Static Web App